+The iPhone XR runs iOS 14.
 The top features of iOS 14 include widgets on the home screen to give you more info at a glance, as well as App Library for automatically organizing your apps.
 Other enhancements include compact incoming call notifications (so they don't take over your whole screen, picture in picture, pinned conversations in Messages, a Translate app and more.

 iPhone XR vs iPhone 11

 The iPhone XR remains a good value, but there are reasons to consider stepping up to the iPhone 11.
 The iPhone 11 has a more durable design with tougher glass and a faster A13 Bionic processor, but the biggest reason to opt for the iPhone 11 over the iPhone XR is its new camera system.

 The iPhone 11's camera takes much better pictures in low light and has a sophisticated Night Mode that takes stellar shots.
 On the other hand, the iPhone 11 starts at $599, so if you want to keep the price low on your next phone the $499 iPhone XR is still a good buy.